marcuscraske/marcuscraske-dot-com/README.md

 Notable directories:
 - *asset-sources* - the source files behind assets
 - *deployment* - configuration for deploying the website.
+- *docs* - the compiled site, for Github pages.

 ## Updating Site